fastify/fastify-diagnostics-channel/README.md

 **Channel**: `fastify.onError`

-This event is sent when some error is throw on the [lifecycle](https://fastify.dev/docs/latest/Reference/Lifecycle/) of Fastify.
+This event is sent when an error is thrown during the Fastify [lifecycle](https://fastify.dev/docs/latest/Reference/Lifecycle/).

 The message data is an object containing a [`request` object](https://fastify.dev/docs/latest/Reference/Request), [`reply` object](https://fastify.dev/docs/latest/Reference/Reply), and Error object